comses/model-packages/boltzmann/config/docker/README.md

 ## Instructions

 Use the `Makefile` at the root of the example.
+Run `make docker-runserver` for a interactive example (open your browser at localhost:8521) or `make docker-headless` to run model non interactively.

 ## Contents